 Eventually, Phillip Garrido’s lawyer argued unsuccessfully that he was not mentally fit to stand trial, and after two years of legal maneuvers the couple entered guilty pleas.

-Phillip Garrido, now 66, was sentenced to 431 years to life in prison and will never be released.
-He is housed at California State Prison, Corcoran.
+Phillip Garrido, now 68, was sentenced to 431 years to life in prison and will never be released.
+He was housed at California State Prison, Corcoran, though state corrections officials now say they do not disclose his whereabouts because he is a “high-risk, sensitive needs” inmate whose location cannot be disclosed for his own safety.

 Dugard was reunited with her mother and received a $20 million settlement from the state of California for failings by parole agents that allowed her to remain captive for so long.
 She subsequently wrote a book about her ordeal and founded the JAYC Foundation to help families that have suffered major life trauma.